 Private Pilot License

-The Private Pilot Certificate, internationally referred to as the Private Pilot License (PPL), allows students to obtain the foundational knowledge for all future aircraft pilot training.
+The Private Pilot Certificate, internationally referred to as the Private Pilot License (PPL), allows students to obtain the foundational knowledge and skills for all future aircraft pilot training.
 As a Private Pilot, you can fly an airplane day and night in visual flight conditions and carry passengers (friends, family, co-workers, etc.).
 You cannot fly for paid compensation or hire.
 However, you can share the operating expenses with your passengers.

 Private Pilot License Course Requirements